inventree/inventree-docs/docs/start/install.md

 A `.sqlite3` database file will be automatically created, at the location specified in the configuration options.
 No further steps necessary.

+!!! warning "SQLite Case Sensitivity"
+    SQLite has a known [string matching limitation](https://docs.djangoproject.com/en/dev/ref/databases/#substring-matching-and-case-sensitivity) for non ASCII characters.
+If you are using non ASCII characters (e.g. Cyrillic text), it is recommended that you do not use SQLite, as search functionality will not work correctly.

 ### PostgreSQL

 #### Install PostgreSQL